 Pediatric Hospitalist Program

-The pediatrics floor at St. Bernards is a 30-bed unit designated to receive infants, children, and adolescents up to 18 years old who require medical care.
-Patients can be admitted for short observation or for prolonged medical treatment based off their medical needs.
+The pediatrics floor at St. Bernards is a 30-bed unit designated to receive infants, children, and adolescents who require medical care up to 18 years old.
+Patients can be admitted for short observation or prolonged medical treatment based on their medical needs.

 During your child’s stay, the pediatric hospitalist team will: